philipperemy/FX-1-Minute-Data/README.md

 This repository contains:
 - A dataset of all the FX prices (1-minute data). from 2000 to late June 2019.
+- Also contains the Crude Oil prices (WTI/USD) and SPX/USD.
 - A set of functions to download the historical prices yourself.

 All the data is retrieved from: http://www.histdata.com/